"Real Low-income" Affordable Housing

 How many of you have applied for “affordable” housing?
 Was your waiting list number in the thousands?
 How many of you never got a call even though you were on the list for years?
 How many of you got a call after many years just to be placed on another waiting list?
 This is ridiculous!

 I’ve been there.
 One of the reasons I’m running for office is because I’ve been homeless and I understand how difficult it is to find and keep housing that is actually affordable.

 There are almost 80,000 homeless people in New York City.
-Shelters only have room for 3,000 people and the “solutions” that are currently in place are not working.
+The housing lottery is a joke and shelters only have room for 3,000 people and the “solutions” that are currently in place are not working.
 People spend years on waiting lists, making endless calls, and getting nowhere.
 We also need to define what affordability is.
 We need to use an AMI (Area Median Income) that just includes the five boroughs of New York City and not include outer richer neighborhoods like Westchester.
 When I am elected, I will work to make these things happen:

 We can start by:

 1. Repealing the Faircloth Amendment of the 1937 housing act so that more affordable homes can be built and owned/operated by Public Housing Agencies.